Ed Bok Lee

 Whorled

-WINNER: 2011/2012 American Book Award; Minnesota Book Award in Poetry
+WINNER: American Book Award, and the Minnesota Book Award in Poetry

 In Whorled, Ed Bok Lee looks toward a global future, one where the dividing lines between state, religion, race, history, and culture have been blurred to the extent that the very idea of difference requires a new understanding.
 What does it mean to be a Global Citizen in an era of constant war, rampant industrialization, and ever-advancing technology?
 Whorled strives to give a voice to those left out with words of loss and longing, confrontation and celebration.
 From gambling Buddhists at a Midwest Native American casino, to a Russian rave, Lee’s ever-wandering cultural and spiritual nomads struggle to make sense of what it means to be a citizen of an increasingly homeless world.